nijuyonkadesu/preemptive-impressions/homework/Git/refresh.md

-git commit -a #(automatically adds previously tracked file for commit) git rm log/\*.log #removes from tracking further (file is still in machine) (glob pattern) git log -S func_name #(find the last commit that added or removed a reference to a specific function)
+git commit -a #(automatically adds previously tracked file for commit) git rm log/\*.log #removes from tracking further (file is still in machine) (glob pattern) git log -S func_name #(find the last commit that added or removed a reference to a specific function) git rm -r --cached /path/to/folder # remove tracked files from git, but keep them in local
 ```

 ## .gitignore